1324- and 2143-avoiding Kazhdan-Lusztig immanants and k-positivity: Abstract

 \section{Abstract}

 Immanants are functions on square matrices generalizing the determinant and permanent.
 Kazhdan-Lusztig immanants, which are indexed by permutations, involve $q=1$ specializations of Type A Kazhdan-Lusztig polynomials, and were defined by Rhoades and Skandera in \cite{RS}.
 Using results of \cite{HaiConj} and \cite{StemTNN}, Rhoades and Skandera showed that Kazhdan-Lusztig immanants are nonnegative on matrices whose minors are nonnegative.
 We investigate which Kazhdan-Lusztig immanants are positive on $k$-positive matrices (matrices whose minors of size $k \times k$ and smaller are positive).
-For $v$ a permutation avoiding 1324 and 2143, we give a sufficient condition on $k$ so that the Kazhdan-Lusztig immanant indexed by $v$ is positive on $k$-positive matrices.
-Our main tool is Lewis Carroll's identity.
+The Kazhdan-Lusztig immanant indexed by $v$ is positive on $k$-positive matrices if $v$ avoids 1324 and 2143 and for all non-inversions $i<j$ of $v$, either $j-i \leq k$ or $v_j-v_i \leq k$.
+Our main tool is Lewis Carroll's identity.\\ MSC Classifications: 15A15 (primary); 05E10, 20C30 (secondary)